Hi and welcome to the "How to build a home recording studio" page.

 Here I'll explain all things that matter or could matter when building your own studio or you want to record your demo at your own place.

 Nothing better than the calms of your own trusted home.
 No clock is ticking, no hours to look at.
 Work at your own schedule and tempo.
 Taking a break whenever you want, or not.
 It's all up to you.
 Live is beautiful!
-Let it stay that way, and I haven't mention anything about the hiring price of a professional recording studio.(You can have abyroad studio London for £500 an hour)
+Let it stay that way, and I haven't mention anything about the hiring price of a professional recording studio.(You can have abyroad studio London for £500 one hour)

 However, let me remind you on the fact that there is still quit some work to do after the home recording is done (when all the instruments and vocals are recorded).